-In BSB20120 Certificate II in Workplace Skills you will develop a range of ICT skills such as: creating business documents, presentations, spreadsheets and develop workplace skills such as organization and teamwork.
+In this certificate you will develop a range of ICT skills such as: creating business documents, presentations, spreadsheets and develop workplace skills such as organisation and teamwork.

 The nature of this certificate is computer based with submissions and feedback for resubmitting tasks by online methods which is very different from other school assessment methods.
 These electronic communication skills provide you with a good understanding of both TAFE and work learning styles.
 You will also develop relevant technical, vocational and interpersonal competencies suitable for employment and further training in business as well as skills, knowledge and experiences that are transferable to other industry areas.